 Strategies for beating the Facebook algorithm

-OK, so you’re all clued up on the Facebook algorithm and how it’s been adjusted in 2021.
+OK, so you’re all clued up on the Facebook algorithm and how it’s been adjusted.
 Now it’s time for the million dollar question - how do you beat?

 We’re going to take you through 9 strategies for cracking the Facebook algorithm.
 The main purpose here is to increase engagement so you can reach your audience organically.
 This is done by securing the three key things: